View photos from the conference here!

-Proceedings of will appear as a special issue of Appl.
+Proceedings of appeared as the special issue of Appl.
 Math.
-Comput. (impact factor 1.345), in a special issue of Computers & Mathematics with Applications (impact factor 1.398), or in a special issue of International Journal of Parallel, Emergent and Distributed Systems (IJPEDS, ISSN: 1744-5760).
+Comput. (impact factor 1.345), in the special issue of Computers & Mathematics with Applications (impact factor 1.398), and in the special issue of International Journal of Parallel, Emergent and Distributed Systems (IJPEDS, ISSN: 1744-5760).

-The submissions which will be concerned with technical education will appear in a special issue of The International Journal for Technology in Mathematics Education (IJTME, ISSN: 1744-2710).
-Please see all the details about it on a special page devoted to the submission process.
+The submissions which concerned with technical education appeared in the special issue of The International Journal for Technology in Mathematics Education (IJTME, ISSN: 1744-2710).

 Important part of each conference is a software afternoon featuring computational software projects of participants.
 Presented can be any computational software that has reached certain level of maturity, i.e., it is used outside of the author's institution, and it has a web page and a user documentation.
 List of software workshops.